Helen L. Cannon: Contributions to geography and geology

 During her career as a scientist, Cannon focused on geobotany and the effects of metals on vegetation.
 Cannon worked on many pieces in these subjects.
 One of her works was on the method of using indicator plants to determine where uranium deposits might be.
 Hardier indicator plants that could withstand being in an environment with uranium were used to find out which locations were more likely to contain uranium in the ground.
 Uranium in an area could also be determined by looking at the chemical make up of certain plants to try to detect certain elements.
 This helped find new locations of uranium, specifically focusing on the Colorado Plateau.
 This was done using an indicator plant known as Astragalus pattersoni, which requires trace amounts of selenium to grow.
 Selenium was an element commonly found in uranium ore deposits making it easy to spot uranium from above ground.
 Cannon also contributed to geological patterns found in the areas she studied.
 Her 1952 journal focused on uranium and vanadium and the effects these metals had on the vegetation in the area.
 This introduced geobotany to the scientific stage.

 Death

-Cannon died on October 20, 1996 at the age of 85 in her Santa Fe, Mexico home.
+Cannon died on October 20, 1996, at the age of 85 in her Santa Fe, New Mexico, home.